by Jamie Cheng

 She states that when she arises from her slumber, she takes conscious note about her environment; the sunrise, the morning mist, and the different chirps from the birds around.

 I was hearing a podcast sometime this week from Optimal Business Daily and they talked about how to flip a sad situation into an award-winning success.
 One tip that was shared is to read a thousand biographies, one at a time.

 Why?
 Because you allow yourself to be exposed and aware about those who’s been-there-done-that.
 You give their real-life stories a chance to empathize with your current situation.
-As a result, you’ll be fuelled with hope, and even some nuggets of advice.
+As a result, you’ll be fuelled with hope and even some nuggets of advice.
 Oprah does the same.
-She has a box of quotes with a label ‘365 Truths’ on it.
-She picks three pieces and take about a minute to read each of them while she brews her morning tea.
+She has a box of quotes with the label ‘365 Truths’ on it.
+She picks three pieces and takes about a minute to read each of them while she brews her morning tea.

 3. Coping Tactic